Enter the Bull: Fighters mix kung fu and bullfighting in China

 “In Chinese bullfighting, we cannot deny the bulls experience pain,” said Layli Li, a spokeswoman for animal welfare group PETA.
 “As long as it exists, that means there is suffering.”

-Reporting by Jiang Xihao; Additional reporting and writing by Martin Pollard in Beijing; Editing by John Ruwitch and Darren Schuettler
+Reporting by Jiang Xihao and Martin Pollard; Editing by John Ruwitch and Darren Schuettler